-1 = Shows the peak results
+- 1 = Peak results

-2 = Shows the distance from the measurement plane to the peak.
+- 2 = Distance from the measurement plane to the peak.

-3 = Shows the magnitude of the peak.
+- 3 = Magnitude of the peak.

 To limit the information in the list, you can define a new threshold level for the DTF list, so that only the peaks above a certain level are included in the list.